-- Enjoy sunshine, fresh seafood, and medieval villages on the Amalfi Coast
+- Enjoy the sunshine, fresh seafood, and medieval villages on the Amalfi Coast

-- Explore the ancient ruins of Pompei & hike Mt.
-Vesuvius
+- Explore the ancient ruins of Pompei and hike Mount Vesuvius

 - Experience the vibrant culture of Naples and try a famous Neapolitan pizza

 |Day 1||Arrive in Naples, Explore||Naples|

 Welcome to Italy!
 Arrive at Naples Airport and transfer to your accommodation in the city center.
 Naples sits on the Bay of Naples near the still-active Mount Vesuvius, which was buried nearby Pompeii in 79 CE.
 Naples has been continually settled for millennia and is renowned for its art, architecture, and religious frescoes.

 There's a lot to see, so make the most of your time in Naples with these suggested activities: